- Born in Byelostok, in 1810, Chaim, came from a literary family. However, he displayed an aptitude for mathematics.

 The unique wooden synagogue in Zabludow, built in 1637 of oak tree (a photo from 1895).
 It was burnt by the Germans during the Second World War.

 In 1831 the three years, during which time his father-in-law had engaged to support him and his family, were passed, and being without means, and without any business, dreary prospects were before Chaim.
 Nothing remained for him than to accept the place of bookkeeper with his brother, who owned a glass manufacture, some 60 km from Bialystok, deep in the woods.
-For a year and a half every hope of progress was taken from him, no book, a lot of boring work.
+For a year and a half every hope of progress was taken from him.
 Fortunately he found the mathematical works of Abel Berrias in eighteen volumes, and in the deep hour of night only was he able to pursue his beloved studies.

 Sometime in 1831 or 1832, knowing that the Jewish literature had no works in that line, and that the Eastern European Jews had no opportunity to study mathematical works in a foreign language, Chaim undertook to write a whole course of mathematics, both the pure and applied, in the Hebrew language.
 Thus he wrote a manuscript, Mosede Hokmah (On the Principles of Mathematics), but nobody would have ever heard of that hidden knowledge, if a kind Providence had not furnished him an opportunity.
 In 1833 his brother sent him for a business trip to Grodno, the governorate center.
 There Chaim met Eliezer Rosenthal (1794-1868), a famous Jewish book collector, who encouraged him and advised to go to Wilna (Vilnius, the capital of modern Lithuania), where there are a Jewish printing office and a host of learned men, who will help him to get his works published.